The idea is simple. Politicians disclose their stock trades. You can see what they bought. You buy the same thing. Profit.

 What about 13F filings?

 The same logic applies to hedge fund portfolios, with a slightly different filing system.
-Institutional investors file quarterly 13F reports with the SEC, also with up to a 45-day delay.
+Institutional investors file quarterly 13F reports, also with up to a 45-day delay.
 The strategies for following Buffett or Ackman are similar in principle, though the frequency and concentration differ.